Interstate 240 (Oklahoma): History

 If you look at the Interstate 240 designation on the loop around the Oklahoma City metropolitan area, we are finally to the point where we have a truly contiguous route there that can shoulder the burden of some of that transportation need in a loop format.
 That's common practice across the country, and you'll see that in many of the metropolitan areas, and that update will really be beneficial as far as everything from signage to how do you describe that route on a green-and-white sign.

 The designation was approved by the American Association of State Highway and Transportation Officials (AASHTO) in October 2021 with the condition that the Federal Highway Administration (FHWA) approve it as well.

 In Fall 2023, the AASHTO approved an application from ODOT for an interstate designation on the Kickapoo Turnpike and the Kilpatrick Turnpike.
-However, the designations were assigned as I-335 and I-344 respectively; I-240 would not be extended along the turnpikes in order to give the turnpikes distinctive designation.
+However, the designations were assigned as I-335 and I-344, respectively; I-240 would not be extended along the turnpikes in order to give the turnpikes distinctive designations.
 In March 2024, the OTA announced that it would extend I-240 along Airport Road to the junction with the Kilpatrick Turnpike when the turnpike was designated as I-344.
-SH-152's eastern terminus was truncated to the junction between the turnpike and I-240.
+SH-152's eastern terminus was truncated to the junction between the turnpike and I-240, although signage has not been updated yet showing this change.